 We told you that Scentsy Fragrance is an international leader, now let us show you why; the following information will discuss what goes into a fragrance, and then how a fragrance structure takes shape resulting in those fantastic Scentsy Scents we love & enjoy so much.

-What Warms Your Heart?
+check it out What Warms Your Heart?

 Getting to know Scentsy Fragrances a little better.